 This may be combined with other structures as an intersection.
 However, this is an unlikely approach.
 More likely there will be an exclusion rule.

 Equivalent to BoundingPeriod with no year defined, hence repeats every year.
 Can be intersected with other structures.
 If no other structures intersected then the perioid is continuous.

+This data type is ?.